 Examines professional preparation systems for parenting educators via an online survey of 324 extension specialists and members of the National Parenting Education Network and Certified Family Life Educator listservs.

-Evaluation of the California Common Core for Child Welfare Training (PDF - 1,690 KB)
+Evaluation of the California Common Core for Child Welfare Training: Implementation Status, Results and Future Directions (PDF - 1,690 KB)

 Evaluates the impact of training at multiple levels and provides data on training effectiveness in California.

 Presents results from an evaluation of Kentucky's Public Child Welfare Certification Program (PCWCP), established to train workers to provide quality services in a public child welfare agency, and to improve professionalism and retention.